lowleveldesign/debug-recipes/exceptions/exceptions.md

 Managed exception handlers can be listed using the SOS **!EHInfo** - example of how to list ASP.NET MVC exception handlers can be found [on my blog](https://lowleveldesign.wordpress.com/2013/04/26/life-of-exception-in-asp-net/).

+For 64-bit binaries we can list all exception handlers offline using **dumpbin /unwindinfo** command.

 #### x86 applications

 Pointer to the exception handler is kept in fs:[0].
 The prolog for a method with exception handling has the following structure: